Intelenet Global Services

-Intelenet Global Services is a subsidiary of Teleperformance D.I.B.S.
+Intelenet Global Services is an Indian business process outsourcing (BPO) company founded in 2000.
+It was acquired by Teleperformance in 2018.

-The company's services include omni-channel contact centres, digital transformation, Robotic process automation, AI and analytics, transaction processing, finance & accounting, HRO, and IT to companies in the United Kingdom, the United States, Australia, and India.
+The company's services include omni-channel contact centres, digital transformation, robotic process automation, AI and analytics, transaction processing, finance and accounting, HRO, and IT services for companies in the United Kingdom, the United States, Australia, and India.

 Timeline

 Intelenet Global Services was created in October 2000.
-It started operations in November 2001, as a 50:50 Joint Venture (JV) between Tata Consultancy Services and Housing Development Finance Corporation Ltd. (HDFC).
+It began operations in November 2001, as a 50:50 joint venture (JV) between Tata Consultancy Services and Housing Development Finance Corporation LTD. (HDFC).

-In July 2004, TCS divested its 50% stake, which was purchased by Barclays Bank Plc, one of Intelenet's biggest clients.
-By 2006, Intelenet had over 5,000 people with over 20 client relationships.
+In July 2004, TCS divested its 50% stake, which was purchased by Barclays Bank PLC, one of Intelenet's biggest clients.
+By 2006, Intelenet had over 5,000 employees and more than 20 client relationships.

-In 2006, Intelenet ventured into the Indian domestic BPO industry with its acquisition of Sparsh BPO Services from Spanco Telesystems.
-Today, Intelenet is one of the main players in the domestic BPO market, with excess of 18,000 employees in 10 locations across India.
-The company provides customer management, outbound sales, and analytics in the banking and financial services, telecom, travel, insurance, retail, and government sectors.
+In 2006, Intelenet entered the Indian domestic BPO industry with its acquisition of Sparsh BPO Services from Spanco Telesystems.
+The company operates in the domestic BPO market, with over 18,000 employees in 10 locations across India.
+The company provides customer management, outbound sales, and analytics services in the banking and financial services, telecommunications, travel, insurance, retail, and government sectors.

-In 2007, Intelenet's management team initiated a management buyout backed by Blackstone Group, a global private equity player.
+In 2007, Intelenet's management team initiated a management buyout backed by Blackstone Group, a global private equity firm.
 Blackstone Group owns 75.98% of the stake at Intelenet; 19% is held by SKM (Employee) Trust, and 5.02% by Housing Development Finance Corporation Ltd (HDFC).

-Additionally in 2007, Intelenet acquired two companies in the travel and IT industries.
-The first was Upstream, a US-based BPO company with centers in Fargo, North Dakota, Chesapeake, Virginia, and Campbellsville, Kentucky.
+Also in 2007, Intelenet acquired two companies in the travel and IT industries.
+The first was Upstream, a US-based BPO company with centers in Fargo, North Dakota; Chesapeake, Virginia; and Campbellsville, Kentucky.
 The second was Travelport ISO, the Indian branch of the Travelport group.

-In January 2010, Intelenet opened a delivery center in Kraków, Poland.
+In January 2010, Intelenet opened a delivery centre in Kraków, Poland.

 In 2014, Intelenet Global Services was acquired by Serco Group PLC.
 In 2016, Serco (Indian operations) was acquired back by Intelenet Global Services.

-In 2018, Intelenet Global Services was acquired by Teleperformance, which is a France-based BPO.
+In 2018, Intelenet Global Services was acquired by France-based BPO, Teleperformance.